Where To Watch the FIFA Club World Cup 2026: Full Streaming Guide for Kiwis

 Other than live streaming, you can catch the action on TV channels like Fox Sports, Channel 5, TNT, TBS, and truTV.
 However, some are geo-restricted, and most don’t provide access to all the games: for example, Channel 5 only streams 23 games, while TNT, TBS, and truTV televise only 24.

-That said, sticking to platforms like bet365, DAZN, and Kayo is the only way for Kiwis to catch all the action.
+That said, sticking to platforms like DAZN and Kayo is the only way for Kiwis to catch all the action.

 How To Watch for Free (Legally)

 Dozens of platforms allow New Zealanders to access the FIFA Club World Cup live stream for free, but most of them are riddled with ads and could steal your data.
-To watch safely at no cost, you have two options: bet365 and DAZN.
+To watch safely at no cost, go with DAZN.

 DAZN also lets you stream the Club WC games without fees, but Kayo requires an active subscription.
 However, at DAZN, streaming all other events and tournaments requires a subscription.